Cooperative Edge Caching with Large Language Model in Wireless Networks: Simulation Experiments and Result Analysis

 \subsubsection{Implementation Details}

-We instantiate the controller with \textbf{Qwen2.5-7B-Instruct}~\cite{qwen2_5} and fine-tune it via QLoRA to keep the backbone fixed while adapting to the strict prompt, action interface.
+We instantiate the controller with \textbf{Qwen2.5-7B-Instruct}~\cite{qwen2025qwen25technicalreport} and fine-tune it via QLoRA to keep the backbone fixed while adapting to the strict prompt-action interface.
 For evaluation, we use greedy decoding together with the same parser as in training to remove generation randomness and ensure strict executability.
+If a generated completion fails parsing or feasibility validation, the executed joint action deterministically defaults to the all-BS \NoOp\ action.
 Default parameters are summarized in Table~\ref{tab:sim_params}; unless explicitly swept, we use $\mathcal{W}=\{10,100,1000\}$ to expose short, medium, long-term demand signals.